Bismarck-Mandan Brewery Boom

 1100 Canada Ave., Bismarck

-If there’s one thing I recommend about Bismarck Brewing, it’s this: Whereever you think your beer loyalties lie, just leave them outside the rustic doors when you walk in.
+If there’s one thing I recommend about Bismarck Brewing, it’s this: Wherever you think your beer loyalties lie, just leave them outside the rustic doors when you walk in.
 Sure, try the old faithful light or amber types you love, just like I did with my IPAs.
 Its Serendipity Saison with lemon had me hooked all summer long.
 But you won’t regret experimenting in this small loft brewery overlooking Ale Works, the high-end German restaurant below.
 I stepped into the light, or should I say dark, when I tried its chocolate coconut milk stout called The Implication.
 I never thought I’d find a dark beer.
 Because of this, I don’t think it’s an exaggeration that Bismarck Brewing has everything you didn’t know you needed.

 1601 N. 12th St., Bismarck